 The PM10 sampler used for sampling toxic metal particles less than or equal to 10 microns in diameter as part of the NATTS network is a timed sampler.
 Collecting 1020 to 1240 liters (L) of air per minute, the sampler uses an 8.5" x 11" quartz glass fiber filter to trap particulate matter.
+The samplers run once every six days following a pre-established schedule that corresponds to a nationwide sampling schedule.
+On the sixth day the sampler runs midnight to midnight and takes a 24-hour composite sample.
 The sample is analyzed using inductively coupled plasma mass spectrometry (ICP/MS).
 With ICP/MS, an argon gas is used to atomize and ionize the elements in a sample.
 The resulting ions are used to identify the isotopes of the elements and a mass spectrum is used to identify the element proportional to a specific peak formed from an isotope.
-In the summer of 2018, GA AAMP plans to replace both the primary and collocated NATTS high-volume PM10 metals samplers with low-volume PM10 metals samplers.
-GA AAMP will use the Met One single channel sampler set up for PM10, collecting samples on 47 mm diameter TeflonTM filters, with a volumetric flow rate of 6.7 liters per minute.
+In the summer of 2019, GA AAMP plans to replace both the primary and collocated NATTS high-volume PM10 metals samplers with low-volume PM10 metals samplers.
+GA AAMP will use the Met One single channel sampler set up for PM10, collecting samples on 47 mm diameter TeflonTM filters, with a volumetric flow rate of 16.7 liters per minute.
 The NATTS PM10 metals samplers are subjected to quarterly checks and audited by GA AAMP's Quality Assurance Unit on a semi-annual basis.